Let’s start with the basics:

 Soma believes in full recovery and transformation from any mental health concerns.
 We believe in nourishing and empowering our clients’ healthy selves.
 This helps us rediscover and find grace in all of our parts – good or bad.
 That is to say, whether you engage in counseling or psychotherapy, you will come out of each session with a better sense of self and a more positive outlook on your life in general.

-If you or someone you know is interested in starting treatment for any mental health issues, please contact us today to get a compassionate and thorough intake so we can connect you with the best services possible.
-Hope is just a phone call away!
-(316) 201-6047 or contact us here.
+If you or someone you know is interested in starting treatment for a mental health concern, please contact us today to get a compassionate and thorough intake so we can connect you with the best services possible.
+You can call us at (316) 201-6047 or contact us here.